noted-eip/notes-service/docs/CONTRIBUTING.md

 This set of guidelines is common to all repositories in the Noted organization.

+> **Warning**: Some screenshots of the organisation flow may show outdated information.
+Refer to what is written in this document first.

 ## Project Management

 In order to frictionlessly roll out new features and maintain satisfactory productivity levels despite the distance, it's crucial that we organize ourselves and plan our work collectively.